SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological

 These two solvers share the same equation of motion for velocity and internal energy,

 but as they each track different thermodynamic variables ($u$, internal energy per unit mass for \sphflavour{Minimal}, and entropy/adiabat $A$ for \sphflavour{Gadget2}).
-In this latter flavour, the equation for internal energy is scaled to be an equation for ${\rm d}A/{\rm d}t$ using the equation of state (eq. \ref{eqn:eos}).
+In this latter flavour, the equation for the adiabat is absent as ${\rm d}A/{\rm d}t = 0$ in the absence of additional source terms.
 In the equations above we also defined, $\mathbf{v}_{ij} \equiv \mathbf{v}_i - \mathbf{v}_j$, and

 which is known as the `f-factor' or `h-factor' to account for non-uniform smoothing lengths.\\